 Get started building your Internal Developer Platform

 An Internal Developer Platform (IDP) is the sum of all the tech and tools a platform engineering team uses to bind into a golden path.
 It helps drive standardization and enables developer self-service along the entire life-cycle of an application.
-Humanitec itself is about enabling fellow platform engineers to build IDPs in the fastest, most reliable way.
-The “magic sauce” is our approach to configuration management, known as Dynamic Configuration Management”.
-The idea is that developers tell the platform abstractly how their workload relates to other workloads and their dependent resources (databases, DNS, filestorage, clusters etc.).
-The platform regenerates all app and infrastructure configs with every deployment.
-This has a wild impact on standardization and consistency and ultimately slashes the organization's lead time.
+The Humanitec Platform Orchestrator enables platform engineers to build IDPs in the fastest, most reliable way.
+The “magic sauce” is our approach to configuration management, known as Dynamic Configuration Management.
+Developers use Score (or the UI, CLI or API) to describe how their workload relates to other workloads and their dependent resources (databases, DNS, file storage, clusters, etc.).
+The Platform Orchestrator generates all app and infrastructure configs with every deployment.
+This has a wild impact on standardization and consistency and slashes the organization's lead time and time to market.
 Let’s explore this in more detail.

 Start with what you have

 The reality of any engineering organization is legacy.
 You never start from scratch.
 You have CI/CD, IaC, resources in the cloud, on-prem, and a wide range of applications.
 The trick to building great platforms is to integrate, not throw away.
-This is where Humanitec’s products shine.
+This is where our tool shines.
 Take the below example of a platform which has a wide array of different tools integrated by the Platform Orchestrator.
-The primary interface to this platform is code-based with our product Score, which allows the developer never to leave the version control system and stay in the flow they are familiar with.
+The primary interface to this platform is code-based with our product Score, which allows the developer to never leave the version control system and stay in the workflow they are familiar with.

-Integrate & build golden paths with Humanitec’s products
+Integrate and build golden paths with the Platform Orchestrator

 Platforms that use proper orchestration and Dynamic Configuration Management (DCM) treat every single deployment like day 0.
 That means it generates a full representation of the app and, if necessary, infrastructure configs with every single deployment.
 This has an array of advantages: